Updated on 2024-12-17 GMT+08:00

 • Due to a potential time difference between the client and server, the actual delivery time may be different from the delivery time set by the client.
 The server time is used.

 • Messages are retained for a period (two days by default) after the scheduled delivery time.
-For example, if a scheduled message is not retrieved in five days as scheduled, it is deleted on the seventh day.
+For example, if a scheduled message is not consumed in five days as scheduled, it is deleted on the seventh day.

 • Scheduled messages occupy about three times the storage space of normal messages.
 If you use a large number of scheduled messages, pay attention to the storage space usage.